 WKRG-TV News 5 reported the occurred shortly after midnight near the I-10 exit in Grand Bay.
 It was an undercover narcotics operation that took a turn for the worse when shots were fired between the officer and the suspect.
+STORY HIGHLIGHTS:

 - Undercover MPD Officer shot twice in Grand Bay, now in stable condition

 - Shooting was part of a reported narcotics bust, when the suspect and the officer exchanged gunfire

 - Suspect is in critical condition at USA Medical Center.